• Parish & School

 Saint Dennis - Jan Van Lysel - 608-244-2072

-• Grief Ministry offers a 3 session grief series workshop twice a year in the spring and fall.
-It is a spiritual program that includes education about the grief process and helps with the healing journey.
+• Grief Ministry offers a three session grief series twice a year: in the spring at Saint Dennis and in the fall at Saint Peter.
+This is a spiritual program that includes education about the grief process and helps with the healing journey.
 All are welcome to attend no matter the length of time since the loss.
-The workshops are facilitated by a Certified Grief Educator, Peggy Weber, RN,MSN.
+The sessions are facilitated by Peggy Weber, RN, MSN, Certified Grief Educator.

 Contact:

-Grief Ministry: Beth Rodwell - 630-251-3776 (call or text)
+Grief Ministry: Beth Rodwell - 630-251-3776 or [email protected]

-Circle of Friends - Patti Metcalf, [email protected] - 608-358-8650
+Circle of Friends: Patti Metcalf - 608-358-8650 or [email protected]

 • The Mental Health Ministry offers support sessions for individuals experiencing mental health challenges or navigating life events that disrupt emotional and spiritual well-being.
 Meetings are held on the 1st Sunday of each month from 12:00 noon to 1:30 PM at St. Dennis.